Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/c-lang/ButtonAndLEDs.rst

     $ sudo ./ButtonLED

-Later, the terminal window continues to print out the characters “led off…”.
+Later, the terminal window continues to print out the characters "led off…".
 Press the button, then LED is turned on and then terminal window prints out the "led on…".
 Release the button, then LED is turned off and then terminal window prints out the "led off…".
 You can press ``Ctrl+C`` to terminate the program.

 The following is the program code: